maybeetree/podmanned-apps/README.md

 When the command is run,
 `udevadm` is used to find which of `/dev/hidraw*` is the nitrokey and forwards only it to the container.

+### yt-dlp

+yt-dlp video downloader, with ffmpeg present.
+Includes an `update` script that updates `yt-dlp` using pip inside the image without rebuilding it from scratch.